Doggy Day School

-Doggy Day School (Escuela para perros in Latin America, or Escola Pra Cachorro on Brazil) is an animated children's television series created by Cathy Moss, who also created Franny's Feet.
+Doggy Day School (Escuela para perros in Latin America, or Escola Pra Cachorro in Brazil) is an animated children's television series created by Cathy Moss, who also created Franny's Feet.

 It debuted on Nickelodeon in Brazil on 12 October 2009.

 Premise

 Doggy Day School revolves around five dogs, Lucas, Lili, Koda, Suki, and Pedro, who go to a day school owned by Rosie every morning.
 The group of puppies learn about each other and the world they live in, all while having various adventures together.